Removal of rusty wire

 8 |

-| This
+This

-method most likely will not work with the type of square-shaped ceramic
+most likely will not work with the type of square-shaped ceramic

-bottle caps, which usually were used for mineral water, but which for
+bottle caps, which usually were used for mineral water, but which

 example in Denmark were also used for beer bottles.
 Square-shaped